Drug and alcohol withdrawal can take place in many settings, but there are some significant dangers of detoxing at home.

 Recovery is an ongoing process, and the first key phase is detoxification, frequently abbreviated to detox.
 The detox process involves cleansing your body of the toxins found in substances of abuse.
 With your body purged of toxins, you can then begin attacking the psychological aspect of your addiction through ongoing treatment.

-Can you detox from alcohol at home or should you choose a medical detox center?
+Can you detox from drugs or alcohol at home or should you choose a medical detox center?

 To help you establish your most effective route to recovery, we’ll first examine some of the general dangers of detox, both for alcohol and other substances of abuse.